-Furthermore, the bill stipulates that if a defendant's conduct falls within the newly defined exceptions, the maximum civil liability can be increased to eight times the current limitations on noneconomic damages.
-It also emphasizes that any damages awarded under this chapter will not include punitive damages or interest prior to judgment.
-The bill is set to take effect upon approval by the Governor.
+Furthermore, the bill stipulates that if a jury or court finds that a defendant's conduct falls within the newly defined exceptions, the maximum civil liability will be increased to eight times the current limitations on noneconomic damages.
+It also includes provisions for the adjustment of compensation limits based on the Consumer Price Index and outlines the requirements for claims against charitable organizations, including the necessity of proving specific types of misconduct by employees.
+The act will take effect upon approval by the Governor.

 Latest Version: 15-32-220, 15-78-30, 15-78-120, 33-56-180